ShadowTemplate/big-data-analytics-cloud-platform/README.md

 ---
 ## Getting Started

-The provided code was used to perform a wide range of task during my thesis work, such as crawling tweets, processing data sets, indexing and performing linguistic analyses in a distributed fashion.
+The provided code was used to perform a wide range of tasks during my thesis work, such as crawling tweets, processing data sets, indexing and performing linguistic analyses in a distributed fashion.